iamdap91/iamdap91.github.io/blog/cors/index.md

 ## Preflight Request?

-Before CORS how CORS cuts off unwanted requests, We have to talk about what preflight request is.
+Before discussing how CORS cuts off unwanted requests, we have to talk about what a preflight request is.

 I'll try to make it short.